Ayoyinka-Sofuwa/Fastai-projects/Tests/car_classifiers/README.md

 Another data transformation method to view our data in other ways in realtime is the data augumentation method.
 It reshapes our data in real time and can be useful for training out model to view and be exposed to different aspects of our data.

 ##### Training the model
 Here we pass our augumented and/or resized data to our learner, this time(vision_learner).
 Using a pretrained model, ResNet34 and defining our metric as the error rate, we finetune the model and run it over 5 - 6 epochs.
+We note the losses and eroor rate progression, then we visualize the top losses

+* add top_losses image

+Then we clean the data using the ImageClassifierCleaner which is a vision widget that helps to reclassify, delete false data.

+You can retrain your model on the reclassified and relabelled data